-FINANCE & COMMUNICATIONS MANAGER
+FINANCE & ADMINISTRATION MANAGER

 Chris Birosak has over 30 years of Investment Banking, Leveraged Finance, and Private Equity investment experience.
 He currently serves as the Vice Chairman of Indego Africa's Board of Directors (August 2017-present) and a Senior Advisor and Investment Committee member of Star Mountain Capital, an investment firm focused on growth capital investments in small and medium sized US businesses.
 His career includes former work as Managing Partner of North Cove Partners and as Managing Director of Merrill Lynch Global Private Equity where he served on the investment committee and was responsible for investments in the Health Care and Energy sectors.
 Across his career, Chris has worked with early-stage businesses, middle-market companies as well as Fortune 500 companies having completed over 150 transactions.
 In addition to his corporate board experience, Chris has extensive experience in the non-profit sector and currently serves on the Board of Trustees of Catholic Charities of the Archdiocese of New York and the Board of the Student Partner Alliance, an organization enabling inner-city youth to attend parochial schools.
 As a long time resident of Summit, NJ, Chris formerly served on the Board of the Summit Area YMCA and was a former President and Board member of the Summit Educational Foundation.
 Chris graduated from Wayne State University with a BA in economics and from the University of Detroit Mercy with an MBA in finance.

-Steve Foresta is a managing partner at the international law firm Orrick, Herrington & Sutcliffe LLP in New York and is the firm-wide leader of the Litigation Practice Group.
+Steve Foresta is a partner at McGuireWoods LLP in New York.
+Foresta joined McGuireWoods from Orrick, Herrington & Sutcliffe, where he led its global business litigation unit from 2011 to 2016 and chaired its life settlements working group.
 Steve also devotes a substantial amount of time working with community service organizations.
 During the summer of 2009, Steve traveled to Rwanda with his son Michael to work with Indego Africa’s staff, artisan partners, and Generation Rwanda interns, and he’s been a devoted Indego Africa supporter ever since.
 Steve also serves as Chair of the New York Board of Advisors of Disability Rights Advocates.
 Steve graduated from Fordham University School of Law in 1987 and received his undergraduate degree in 1984 from the University of Virginia, where he was an Echols Scholar.

 Joe comes to Indego Africa after over 30 years at American Express where he held leadership positions in finance, business transformation and reengineering, and revenue development.
 Most recently, he was Vice President, Strategic Transformation for American Express Global Business Travel, one of the largest corporate travel management companies worldwide.
 Prior to that, Joe was CFO of Global Business Travel.
 He has held cross product line CFO positions in Asia, Europe, and Latin America.
 During his career with American Express, he has lived in Bangkok, Rome, London, Frankfurt and Miami, as well as his base in New York.
 Joe holds an MBA in finance and accounting from the Owen Graduate School of Management at Vanderbilt University, and a BS in Economics from the Georgia Institute of Technology.
 Joe is an active member of the alumni board of the Owen School at Vanderbilt.
 He resides in Brooklyn.